Isaiah 23 - Outline of Isaiah (Book Notes menu page)

 her merchandise... shall be holiness to the LORD...-

-This last verse foretells a future redemption and restoration of Tyre.
-Her skills, which were previously self-serving, will then be turned to the glory of God and to the support of His Kingdom.
+Yet, this closing verse foretells a future redemption and restoration of Tyre.
+Her skills, which were previously self-serving, will then be turned to the glory of God, to supply the Messianic Kingdom.
 As Hiram king of Tyre supplied materials for construction of the Temple because of his love of king David, so the descendants of these people will someday give themselves to the service of the King on David's throne. cp.
 1Kin 5:1-11; Psa 45:12; 72:10,11 (Both of these Psalms sing the glories of the coming King.)

 Click here to continue the study in Isaiah 24